 Brown Pelicans are seabirds that can live in fresh or saltwater environments.
-They are easily recognized by their dark brown plumage, short legs, and long, narrow bill that is hooked at the end.
+They are brown and white with short legs and are easily recognized by their long, narrow bill that is hooked at the end: the large pouch is their most obvious feature.
 They specialize in eating fish, which they catch by plunge-diving.
 In the 1960s, Brown Pelicans, along with several other species of fish-eating birds, were nearly wiped out by impacts from the pesticide DDT.
-No longer listed in Florida as of 2017, they remain part of the Imperiled Species Management Plan as they continue to face dire threats from loss of wetlands, pollution, and sea level rise.
+No longer listed in Florida as of 2017, they remain part of the Imperiled Species Management Plan as they continue to face dire threats from loss of wetlands, pollution, nest-site disturbance, and entanglement in fishing line.
 Learn about Audubon’s ColonyWatch program.

 Everglade Snail Kite (Rostrhamus sociabilis plumbeus) –- Federally Endangered

 Snail Kites are uniquely adapted to eating their namesake food: apple snails.
 The success of the endangered Everglade Snail Kite is a key ecological indicator for the health of the Greater Everglades.
 Snail Kite numbers declined significantly until the early 2000s due to degradation of water quality and sporadic water levels that were wreaking havoc on wetland plants and the kites’ namesake food item.
 Their numbers have since rebounded, but they are still in danger of extinction.
 Learn how Audubon is helping Everglade Snail Kites.

 Florida Grasshopper Sparrow (Ammodramus savannarum floridanus) – Federally Endangered